NEW: The NAACP President says the group will move to end its boycott of South Carolina

-For years, African-Americans and others demanded the flag come down, saying it is a racist symbol that represents a war to uphold slavery and, later, a battle to oppose civil rights advances.
+For decades, African-Americans and others have demanded the flag come down.
+To them, it’s a racist symbol that represents a war to uphold slavery and, later, a battle to oppose civil rights advances.

 But their voices were drowned out by supporters who argued it is a symbol of Southern culture.

-But debate renewed last month after a white gunman, 21-year-old Dylann Roof, killed nine African-American worshipers in Emanuel AME, a historic Charleston church.
+That all changed last month when a white gunman, 21-year-old Dylann Roof, killed nine African-American worshipers in a historic Charleston church.

 After the massacre, photos quickly surfaced of Roof holding the Confederate battle flag, which he apparently revered as a symbol of white supremacy.

-The racially motivated attack triggered a national wave of sympathy and outrage, and it renewed calls to have the battle flag removed.
+The racially motivated attack triggered a national wave of sympathy, outrage and renewed calls to have the battle flag removed.